 Preferred solution: DO NOT PHONE ME!
 Tim Cook needs to apologize for his unethical and incompetent mishandling of a customer complaint.

-I didn't like: Flat refusal to listen to or communicate with customers.
+Apple Cons: Flat refusal to listen to or communicate with customers.